radicle-dev/radicle-link/docs/rfc/0003-collaborative-objects.md

 An issue consists of a title, description, and author along with the author's signature; followed by a list of comments, each of which is signed by it's respective author.
 This is an extremely simplified model.
+Note the presence of the `rad_metadata` key on some schema items, more on this later.

 This schema may well be the subject of it's own mini standardisation process as it is very likely that many different applications will want to interoperate